zivz/weatherapp_codelab/codelab.md

 From [SwiftLee](https://www.avanderlee.com/swift/auto-layout-programmatically/) - Auto Layout constraints allow us to create views that dynamically adjust to different size classes and positions.
 The constraints will make sure that your views adjust to any size changes without having to manually update frames or positions

 #### UIStackview
-From [apple.com](https://developer.apple.com/documentation/uikit/uistackview) - Stack views let you leverage the power of Auto Layout, creating user interfaces that can dynamically adapt to the device’s orientation, screen size, and any changes in the available space.
+From [apple.com](https://developer.apple.com/documentation/uikit/uistackview) - Stackviews let you leverage the power of Auto Layout, creating user interfaces that can dynamically adapt to the device’s orientation, screen size, and any changes in the available space.
-The stack view manages the layout of all the views in its arrangedSubviews property.
-These views are arranged along the stack view’s axis, based on their order in the arrangedSubviews array.
+The stack view manages the layout of all the views in its arranged subviews property.
+These views are arranged along the stack view’s axis, based on their order in the arranged subviews array.
 The exact layout varies depending on the stack view’s axis, distribution, alignment, spacing, and other properties.
 ![Stack view - Apple developer](./assets/Apple_StackView.png)

 ## Creating the basic view

-As seen in the image capture below, **Current Weather View** and **Weather Forecast (table) view** are two separate views in the view hold by the view controller.
+As seen in the image capture below, **Current Weather View** and **Weather Forecast (table) view** are two separate views in the view held by the view controller.

 ![WeatherApp Subviews](./assets/TwoViews.png "Current Weather View and Forecast Table View")
 We'll create this view and later pile up our detailed UI Elements.